 - From the drop-down menu, click “Go To Folder”

 - Open all the folders and delete all the files from all the folders.

 Note: Just remove the content inside the folders, not the complete folders.

 Now, follow the same steps, just replace ~/Library/Caches to /Library/Caches

-Use this process only if you are sure that you will not delete the useful files.
-Otherwise, you can always lean on to third party tool for that.
+Use this process only if you are sure that you will not delete the userful files.
+Otherwise, you can always lean on a third-party tool for that.
 Cleanup My System is a great option to get rid of caches without any hassle.
 It comes with a dedicated Cache Cleaner module to remove all cache files.

 6. Mac is Inoperable Since You Upgraded It To High Sierra

 If your Mac computer is not working properly after upgrading your Mac to High Sierra.
 Try these methods to resolve the issues.